emmalong6/Class-Practice/README2.md

 4. License

 ## Introduction
+These python scripts calculate frequency, grey code, and twos complement.
+I designed these scripts for students taking Basic Computer Architecture class to practice their skills.
+These programs run directly from the command line.

 ## Installation
 * Download
 * Run with any Python compiler

 ## Usage
+1. Run the program with your chosen compiler.
+(Here I am using Visual Studio Code)
+2.

 ## License
 This project uses the [MIT License](https://github.com/emmalong6/Capstone/blob/main/LICENSE).